IngoHHacks/IGCCMod/README.md

 - Portraits can contain duplicates.

 ### Other Notes ###
-- All portraits are exported to a new file, regardless of whether it already exists as file.
+- All portraits are exported to a new file, regardless of whether it already exists as a file.